xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 we're  allowing  for  multiple modules, linked together.
 As  a matter of fact,  I intend to allow for this in KISS.
 But then we begin  to open up a can of worms that I'd rather leave closed for now.
-For example, the  term "PROGRAM" really becomes a misnomer.
+For example, the  term `PROGRAM` really becomes a misnomer.
 The MODULE of Modula-2 or the Unit of Turbo Pascal would  be more appropriate.
 Second,  what  about  scope  rules?
 We'd  need a convention for  dealing  with  name  visibility  across  modules.